pyraxo/ical-poke-bridge/README.md

 > **⚠️ Important Notes**
 > - **Apple App-Specific Password Required**: This server requires an Apple App-Specific Password, not your main Apple ID password
-> - **iCloud CalDAV Limitations**: Some operations (like alarm modifications) have limitations due to iCloud's CalDAV complexities.
+> - **iCloud CalDAV Limitations**: Some operations (like reminder modifications) have limitations due to iCloud's CalDAV complexities.
 Work in progress.
-> - **Date Range Best Practices**: Always use multi-day date ranges (minimum 2 days) when searching for events due issues with CalDAV.

 ## 🚀 Quick Start